Can I Sue for Wrongful Death if a Detached Trailer Killed My Family Member?

 Yes, if the facts support your wrongful death claim against a semi-truck driver, you can sue that driver and the company that hired him if a detached trailer killed your spouse, child, parent, grandparent, grandchild, sibling, aunt, uncle, cousin, niece or nephew.
 Any money recovered in a settlement or verdict will be shared by the family according to provisions in the law and a court order.

 Our truck accident lawyers have successfully handled cases like yours.
-Attorneys Fred Pritzker, Eric Hageman, and Brendan Flaherty are our lead lawyers for our commercial truck cases.
+Attorneys Fred Pritzker and Eric Hageman are our lead lawyers for our commercial truck cases.
 You can click here now or call 612-338-0202 to contact them.

 Who Can the Family Sue?